The Gold Scales Site Portal

 Yogananda, the Hindu monk that made kriya yoga well known in the West, learnt kriya yoga in another line from Babaji, and he went on and simplified the kriya yoga he had learnt.
 First Lahiri Mahasaya (1828-95) simplified the kriya system, Yogananda tells, and later he himself removed some practices and changed the names of others.
 You may wonder if Yogananda's kriya is well simplified.
 Satyananda's tradition does not teach simplified kriya yoga, but rather kriya with additions by Satyananda, who culled the additions from scriptures.

 The core part of Satyananda's kriya yoga is breathing in a particular way, a form of pranayama.
 It is a publicly known way of breathing called ujjayi ("victorious", also called "ocean breath"), This calming and vitalising breath may further"self-integration", and has common elements with the Tu-Na breathing in Taoist Qi Gong practice.
-One may build on the simple practice, and even make it a form of light meditation.
+One may build on the simple practice and turn it into meditation.

 The Rising Serpent Power